gitkraken/gitkraken-client-docs/gitkraken-client/github-gitkraken-client.md

 <img src='/wp-content/uploads//quote-reply.png' srcset='/wp-content/uploads//quote-reply@2x.png' class='img-bordered img-responsive center'>

 #### Branch checkout, build status, and adding remote
-If you double-click the branch name in the bottom right of the PR view, GitKraken Client will automatically check out the branch and open the graph.
+If you double-click the branch name in the bottom right of the PR view, GitKraken Desktop will automatically check out the branch and open the graph.

-If you click on the build status, GitKraken Client will take you to the build URL in your default web browser.
+If you click on the build status, GitKraken Desktop will take you to the build URL in your default web browser.

 <img src='/wp-content/uploads//build-status.png' srcset='/wp-content/uploads//build-status@2x.png' class='img-bordered img-responsive center'>

-Additionally if you have not added the remote, GitKraken Client will ask if you wish to add the remote to the app (which should help you review changes locally).
+Additionally if you have not added the remote, GitKraken Desktop will ask if you wish to add the remote to the app (which should help you review changes locally).

 #### Merging within pull request view

-GitHub users may also merge a pull request by clicking the <button class='button button--success button--ui button--nolink'>Merge pull request</button> button from within GitKraken Client.
+GitHub users may also merge a pull request by clicking the <button class='button button--success button--ui button--nolink'>Merge pull request</button> button from within GitKraken Desktop.

 <img src='/wp-content/uploads//merge-options.png' srcset='/wp-content/uploads//merge-options@2x.png' class='img-bordered img-responsive center'>

 By default, the merge will default to the <kbd>Create a merge commit</kbd> setting, however you may also choose between <kbd>Squash and merge</kbd> and the <kbd>Rebase and merge</kbd>.

 <div class='callout callout--basic'>
   <p>Not seeing something update in the pull request view?
-Try refreshing GitKraken Client to get the latest updates.</p>
+Try refreshing GitKraken Desktop to get the latest updates.</p>
 </div>

 ### Why can't I see my remotes or repositories in the drop down menu?